scalameta/metals-sublime/README.md

 If you have any questions or issues with LSP-metals, please submit an [issue](https://github.com/scalameta/metals-sublime/issues) in this repository if it is related to the extension.

-If the issues is general to Metals, please submit it in the [Metals issue repo](https://github.com/scalameta/metals/issues).
+If the issue is general to Metals, please submit it in the [Metals issue repo](https://github.com/scalameta/metals/issues).

 If you have any feature requests, we also have a feature request [issue